zazuko/kopflos/README.md

 #### Declare implementation of the entrypoint resource

-To have client discover that they can request the entrypoint resource, its details must be added to the documention document.
+To have client discover that they can request the entrypoint resource, its details must be added to the documentation document.
-This is done by adding a `SupportedClass` and a `GET` `SupporteOperation`.
+This is done by adding a `SupportedClass` and a `GET` `SupportedOperation`.
 Optionally, both can use `hydra:title` or `hydra:description` properties to give some human-readable information about the individual resources and operations.

 ```diff